flyer-deploy/flyer/src/recipes/README.md

 - `shared_dirs`

-  List of directories to be linked to shared dirs.
+  List of directories to be linked to shared dir.

   **Default**: null